OpenSouce-LNMIIT/Android-Development-Resources/INSTALLATION.md

 ![configure](images/configure.png)

 Now the below window will appear.
 Install the ticked packages shown in the below image.
+Installing the Native Development Kit(NDK) is mandatory if you want to develop using C++.

 ![sdk-tools](images/sdk-tools.png)